-139. As discussed in Chapter 1, Section 2.1, preparation and administration of the GMO will be carried out in clinical trial sites.
+- 151. As discussed in Chapter 1, Section 2.1, preparation and administration of the GMO will be carried out in clinical trial sites.
 There is the potential for exposure of people involved in the preparation of the GMO by needle stick/sharps injury, preparation and/or due to breakage/spillage of GMO onto surfaces during preparation and administration; or through shedding of the GMO in urine or faeces following administration.
 The GMO will be prepared and administered by authorised, experienced and trained health professionals.
-All personnel working in settings where healthcare is provided, including clinical trial services, are required to comply with the standard precautions for working with potentially infectious material, as described in the Australian Guidelines for the Prevention and Control of Infection in Healthcare (2019) and the Australian Immunisation Handbook.

-140. The trial participants are expected to shed the GMO for up to 8 days post administration in urine and faeces.
-Trial participants would be instructed to follow good hand hygiene practices to limit surface contamination.
+Samples will also be taken, handled and analysed by trained professionals.
+Persons handling the GMO must be informed of the risks of handling the GMO particularly for those who are pregnant or immunosuppressed.
+The risks of dealing with the GMO by persons who are not immunosuppressed or pregnant are considered to be minimal.
+All personnel working in settings where healthcare is provided, including clinical trial services, are required to comply with the standard precautions for working with potentially infectious material, as described in the Australian Guidelines for the Prevention and Control of Infection in Healthcare (2019) and the Australian Immunisation Handbook. - 152.
+The trial participants are expected to shed the GMO for up to 8 days post administration in urine and faeces.
+Trial participants must also consent to use barrier contraceptives for the purposes of minimising physical contact or exchange of fluids in addition to preventing conception.

-141. Caregivers and healthcare personnel who are in close contact with people treated with the GMO may be inadvertently exposed to the GMO during administration via spillage or after patient use of bathrooms.
-Caregivers and others exposed to the GMO in this way will only be expected to be exposed to low levels of the GMO.
-Furthermore, rare accidental exposures to oncolytic viruses in healthcare personnel during preparation, administration or care, have not resulted in illness (Kaufman et al., 2015).

-142. For a productive infection to occur, individuals must be exposed to an infectious dose.
+- 153. Caregivers and healthcare personnel who are in close contact with people treated with the GMO may be inadvertently exposed to the GMO during administration via spillage, after patient use of bathrooms or exposure to the administration site.
+The site of administration will be covered with an occlusive dressing.
+The applicant has proposed that participants will be given gloves and a sealable biohazard bag to contain any dressings that are inadvertently removed to be returned to the clinical trial site for disposal.
+Caregivers and others exposed to the GMO in theses ways will only be expected to be exposed to low levels of the GMO.
+Furthermore, rare accidental exposures to oncolytic viruses in healthcare personnel during preparation, administration or care, have not resulted in illness (Kaufman et al., 2015). - 154.
+For a productive infection to occur, individuals must be exposed to an infectious dose.
 Residual liquid in used vials and used syringes would not contain a sufficient titre to cause a productive infection.
 The same would apply to secondary waste such as gloves that may be contaminated with the GMO.
 Thus, the dose received through accidental exposure would be far smaller than that administered during the clinical trial and lower than that required for productive infection.
-Therefore, even if an individual or animal is inadvertently exposed to the GMOs, they are unlikely to develop an adverse immune reaction.

-143. The compliance with the Australian Guidelines for the Prevention and Control of Infection in Healthcare (2019) and the Australian Immunisation Handbook and existing work practices will minimise the potential exposure of people to the GMOs during preparation and administration of the GMO.
+Therefore, even if an individual or animal is inadvertently exposed to the GMOs, they are unlikely to develop an adverse immune reaction. - 155.
+The compliance with the Australian Guidelines for the Prevention and Control of Infection in Healthcare (2019) and the Australian Immunisation Handbook and existing work practices will minimise the potential exposure of people to the GMOs during preparation and administration of the GMO.